pypa/manylinux/pep-XXXX.rst

 provide initial drafts of two tools.

-The first is a Docker image based on CentOS 5.11, which is recommended as an easy to use self-contained build box for compiling  ``manylinux1`` wheels.
+The first is a Docker image based on CentOS 5.11, which is recommended as an easy to use self-contained build box for compiling ``manylinux1`` wheels [4]_.
 Compiling on a more recently-released linux distribution will generally introduce dependencies on too-new versioned symbols.
 The image comes with a full compiler suite installed (``gcc``, ``g++``, and ``gfortran`` 4.8.2) as well as the latest releases of Python and pip.

-The second tool is a command line executable called ``auditwheel``.
+The second tool is a command line executable called ``auditwheel`` [5]_.
 First, it inspects all of the ELF files inside a wheel to check for dependencies on versioned symbols or external shared libraries, and verifies conformance with the ``manylinux1`` policy.
 This includes the ability to add the new platform tag to conforming wheels.